reagle/reddit/README.md

                         rather than first submissions
                         within limit
-  --skip                skip all Reddit fetches; pushshift only -t, --throwaway-only  only throwaway accounts ('throw' and 'away') get fetched from Reddit -L, --log-to-file     log to file reddit-query.py.log -V, --verbose         increase logging verbosity (specify multiple
+  --skip                skip all Reddit fetches; pushshift only -t, --throwaway-only  only throwaway accounts ('throw' and 'away')
-                        times for more)
+                        and get fetched from Reddit -L, --log-to-file     log to file reddit-query.py.log -V, --verbose         increase logging verbosity (specify multiple times for more)